SageWizdom/SageConnect/README.md

 ## How To Install

 (mostly copied from the PlexConnect Page)

-# Follow this (add link) guide to create and add a custom certificate to all of your Apple TVs
+1. Follow this (add link) guide to create and add a custom certificate to all of your Apple TVs

-# Download and install SageConnect
+2. Download and install SageConnect

-#
+3. do more stuff

 ```sh